On-Demand Webinar | Website enforcement: Does Google’s policy change deliver for brands?

 Upon being notified by brand owners, Google will now remove from search results links to pages on websites that list counterfeits.
 This as a step in the right direction – trademark owners no longer need a Court Order before Google will evaluate counterfeits in organic search.

-However, Incopro has campaigned for a scalable solution to tackle widespread infringement.
+However, Corsearch has campaigned for a scalable solution to tackle widespread infringement.
 Under this new system, trademark owners are still not able to have entire websites that are dedicated to selling counterfeits removed from search results – only individual pages.

 Agenda